vpayno/exercism-workspace/go/word-count/wordcount-doc.md

 func WordCount(phrase string) Frequency
 ```

-WordCount returns a frequency map for the words counts in the string\.
+WordCount returns a frequency map for the words counts in the string.

 <details><summary>Example</summary>
 <p>